 We accept and understand that thoughts of suicide are common and the leading cause of death in young people.
 As such, suicide intervention is our business too.
-We to work with our pupils and work in partnership to support anyone in our community that may have thoughts of suicide.
-We will follow our Suicide Intervention Policy to assist wherever we can in making those in our care as safe as is possible.
+We work with our pupils and work in partnership to support anyone in our community that may have thoughts of suicide.
 We will also make staff aware of the following useful link in raising awareness of the subject http://zerosuicidealliance.com/